openid/sharedsignals/openid-sharedsignals-framework-1_0.md

 On receiving a valid request, the Event Transmitter responds with a 200 OK response containing a [JSON][RFC7159] object with the following attributes:

+stream_id

+> REQUIRED.
+The stream whose status is being queried.

 status

 > REQUIRED.
 A string whose value MUST be one of the values described below.